domdavis/talks/README.md

 ### Corporate bio (a.k.a The Boring One)

-Dom Davis is CTO and co-founder of Tech Marionette, a vibrant tech startup based out of Norfolk.
+Dom Davis brings his wealth of experience to bear on a number of roles, including CTO on domand for a number of companies.
 He is also a director at Step into Tech, a Community Interest Company aimed at helping get young people into tech.

 Dom has over two decades of development and operational experience gained in fields as diverse as investment banking, advertising, e-commerce and artificial